neoforged/.github/primers/1.22/index.md

         - `MAX_CLOUD_DISTANCE` - The maximum cloud range to be rendered by the player.
         - `DEFAULT_RANDOM_TICK_SPEED` - The default random tick speed.
     - `Util#localizedDateFormatter` - Returns the localized `DateTimeFormatter` for the given style.
+- `net.minecraft.advancements.criterion`
-- `net.minecraft.advancements.critereon.DataComponentMatchers$Builder#any` - Matches whether there exists some data for the component.
+    - `DataComponentMatchers$Builder#any` - Matches whether there exists some data for the component.
+    - `SpearMobsTrigger` - A trigger that checks the number of entities the player has speared with a kinetic weapon.
 - `net.minecraft.client`
     - `GuiMessage`
         - `splitLines` - Splits the component into lines with the desired width.
         - `getTagIconLeft` - Gets the width of the content with an additional four pixel padding.
     - `KeyMapping$Category#DEBUG` - The debug keyboard category.
+    - `NarratorStatus#LEGACY_CODEC` - A codec to deserialize the enum narrator status.
     - `OptionInstance`
         - `$IntRangeBase`
             - `next` - Gets the next value.